Postgres databases

 Connecting from your app

-The cleanest pattern: link the database to your app.
-From the database's detail page, Links tab → Link app.
-We inject a connection string into the linked app on its next deploy.
+The cleanest pattern: bind the database to your app.
+From the database's detail page, under Bound apps, pick the app and click Bind.
+Velixir injects the connection string into the app on its next deploy.

 // In your .NET code